karelvaculik/pyreball/README.md

 </p>

-Python reporting tool that generates HTML reports from Python scripts.
+Pyreball is a Python reporting tool that generates HTML reports from Python scripts.

 Main features: